 If you don’t like how it turns out, you can always apply decoration (paint, glass gems, or decoupage) to the exterior.

 Mosaic Garden Ball

 Idea: Cover a garden art ball in flat marbles (glass gems) and grout it.

 You can add mosaic design to garden balls.
 Whatever you use for the decoration (glass gems, mosaic tiles) will just need to be small enough and have a flat surface so you can adhere them to the ball.

 Grout can be tinted to any colour you like.
 Fill it in between the mosaic gems or tiles to give a unique look.

-There are lots of excellent books on how to do mosaic art.
-The Encyclopedia Of Mosaic Techniques: A Step-by-step Visual Directory, With An Inspirational Gallery Of Finished Works by Emma Biggs has everything you need to know.
+There are lots of excellent books on how to do mosaic art including The Encyclopedia of Mosaic Techniques.

 This mosaic garden art ball is by Carrie, a friend of Empress of Dirt on Facebook.

 And, of course, you can mosaic just about anything like this wonderful watering can.

 Idea: Decoupage a garden sphere with cut-outs and Outdoor Mod Podge.